grikbi/pypi-insights/README.md

 ### Data set

 - It consists of trained model comprising of 19k unique packages and around 75k user-item matrix known as a stack in developer's parlance.
-- Although it contains a fully trained model for packages, graph data consists of a subset of packages based on the contents of [this organization](https://github.com/fabric8-analytics).
+- Graph data consists of a subset of packages based on the manifests found under [this organization](https://github.com/fabric8-analytics).

 ### Run this locally via container